-Complete fun mini-challenges throughout the week, and get a taste for real-world programming!
-Our work all week will be completed with a half-day programming contest on Friday morning.
+Complete fun mini-challenges throughout the week and get a taste for real-world programming!
 Students will also create a webpage that parents may use to see the problems solved and code created each day as well as their student's description of the day.

-WHO: Children entering grades 6-9 in the Baton Rouge and surrounding areas.
+Middle school age children (entering grades 6-9) in the Baton Rouge and surrounding areas.
 General computer knowledge required-this is a beginner level course.

-REGISTRATION & COSTS: $130.00 pp. CCT will provide computers, supplies and lunches during the camp, but participants are responsible for arranging their own transportation to and from LSU’s campus.
+$155.00 pp. CCT will provide computers, supplies and lunches during the camp, but participants are responsible for arranging their own transportation to and from LSU’s campus.
 CCT will accept participants on a first-come, first-serve basis.
-CLICK HERE TO REGISTER!

 For questions or special needs, contact Karen Jones at firstname.lastname@example.org or 225-578-0595.